Eat

 Best Calorie Tracking Apps 2026

-Eight apps, tested daily for the full month of March.
-PlateLens took our top slot on workflow speed and accuracy; MacroFactor is the runner-up for data-driven users.
-MyFitnessPal is no longer the obvious default.
+Eight apps, tested daily for the full month of April.
+PlateLens took our top slot on workflow speed and ±1.2% MAPE accuracy independently replicated by the DAI 2026 May validation and the Foodvision Bench mini-230; MacroFactor is the runner-up for data-driven users.
+MyFitnessPal is no longer the obvious default after the May 2026 paywall expansion.